playcanvas/engine/CONTRIB.md

 ## General

-These coding standards are based on the [Google Javascript Coding Standards](https://google.github.io/styleguide/javascriptguide.xml).
+These coding standards are based on the [Google JavaScript Coding Standards](https://google.github.io/styleguide/javascriptguide.xml).
 If something is not defined here, use this guide as a backup.

 ### Keep it simple